 - You have a wedding/bar mitzvah/date with that hottie you met at Whole Foods coming up.
 And for once, you want to be able to join in on the dancing fun

 - You’re single and want to improve your chances of NOT losing women’s interest the moment you start dancing

 - You’re an engineer or lawyer and are tired of being stuck in your head the whole time while trying to have fun dancing

 - You were out with friends and instead of joining them in dancing, you stood watching from the sides

 - You mustered the courage to dance but found yourself thinking, “What the hell do I do now?
 And what the FUCK do I do with my arms?!”

-If you nodded your head at any of the above - great!
-You’re in the right place.
+If you nodded your head at any of the above (and live in NYC) - great!
+You're in the right place*